-Finding the best car insurance for your situation can take a bit of research, but you can make the process easier by knowing how to evaluate your needs.
+Finding the best car insurance for your situation may take a bit of research, but you can make the process easier by knowing how to evaluate your needs.
+The best auto insurance in Washington for you will likely be one that meets your needs while also remaining within your budget.
 Bankrate’s analysis may help you feel empowered to find the right company and coverage for your needs.

 Consider minimum insurance requirements in Washington

-Minimum coverage is often the cheapest option to purchase, but it could leave you with high out-of-pocket costs if you cause an accident and the damages exceed your insurance limits.
+Minimum coverage is often the cheapest option to purchase, but it could leave you with high out-of-pocket costs if you are deemed at fault for an accident and the damages exceed your insurance limits.
 Most insurance agents recommend that you purchase higher liability limits if you can afford to.
 Additionally, minimum coverage doesn’t give you any coverage for damage to your own vehicle.
-For that, you’d need to purchase comprehensive coverage and collision coverage.
+For that, you’d likely need to purchase comprehensive coverage and collision coverage.
 This is commonly called “full coverage.”